 With today’s boom in personal and enterprise mobility, application development is at an all-time high.
-The Philippine Software Industry Association (PSIA) recently noted that software export sales has been growing at 31% over the years.
-This increase represents tremendous opportunity to drive demand for application server infrastructure as well.
+The Philippine Software Industry Association (PSIA) recently noted that software export sales have been growing at 31% over the years.
+This increase represents a tremendous opportunity to drive demand for application server infrastructure as well.

 More Political Support for A Better IT Environment